Minestrone Soup with Pasta Shapes

 Calories: 215kcalCarbohydrates: 39gProtein: 10gFat: 4gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gSodium: 453mgPotassium: 493mgFiber: 9gSugar: 7gVitamin A: 2882IUVitamin C: 21mgCalcium: 131mgIron: 4mg

-Keywords: chunky soup, minestrone
+Keywords: chunky soup, minestrone, minestrone for kids

 [1] Infant Feeding Guidelines: Summary, 2013, National Health and Medical Research Council.